alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 Recognition distinguishes mimicry from return.

-AI Foundations is concerned with recognition, not projection alone.
+AI Foundations is concerned with recognition, not projection.

 ---